Measurement options for web pages

 Web pages using gtag.js will have the latest web page reporting features in Google Analytics.
 If you would like to explore other methods for measuring web pages, there are several additional options to choose from.In this article:

-The Global Site Tag provides streamlined tagging across Google’s site measurement, conversion tracking, and remarketing products – giving you better control while making implementation easier.
+The global site tag (gtag.js) provides streamlined tagging across Google’s site measurement, conversion measurement, and remarketing products – giving you better control while making implementation easier.
 By using gtag.js, you will be able to benefit from the latest dynamic features and integrations as they become available.
 Learn more about getting started with Google Analytics.

 Implement a Universal Analytics tag via Google Tag Manager